National Director of Communications - NAMI

 - Work in partnership with the executive team and other national directors to provide advice and support for strategic initiatives and operational planning as relates to the communications department.

-Qualifications as the National Director, Communications
+Qualifications of the National Director of Communications

 - Bachelor’s Degree.

-- 15-20 years of relevant communications experience.
+- At least 10 years of relevant communications experience.